 - 1. Establish a connection (not a link) to the DUT - 2.
 Use a Traffic Generator to send the DUT 'lc_max' link pulses spaced at 16ms followed by validly formed 10Base-T frames spaced at 16ms - 3.
-Determine whether the DUT received the frames after link_control[NLP]=ENABLE occurs.
+Determine whether the DUT entered into a good link by determining if it is sending NLPs.
+Also, if the means exists, determine if the DUT received the frames after link control[NLP]=ENABLE occurs.